Worcestershire County Council has responsibility for the maintenance and repair of the public highway, including fixing potholes and other defects.

 You can read more about how we identify, report, track and repair potholes including their prevention in our approach and methodology called 'Fixing and repairing potholes in Worcestershire'.

 How do we pay for the repairs?

 Pothole inspections and repairs are funded from Worcestershire County Council’s highways maintenance budget and from the Government’s Pothole Action Fund.
 In line with the Government's Pothole Review Report published in 2012, Worcestershire County Council adopt the view that prevention is better than cure to prevent potholes forming.
-For this reason, we have used the Pothole Action Fund for the last two years to carry out a number of preventative treatments.
-In 2016/17 we received £894,000 to repair potholes permanently and carry out resurfacing treatments in order to reduce the likelihood of potholes from forming.
-To read how we used this money, please read our report.
-In 2017/18, Worcestershire County Council received £1.169 m.
-You can read more about how we have spent this money in our Pothole Action Fund 2017/18 when it is published at the end of March 2018.
+For this reason, we have used the Pothole Action Fund for the last three years to carry out a number of preventative treatments.